 People who deliver an intervention should know the person they are working with well - because every person on the autism spectrum is different.
 People who deliver an intervention should also respect the person's feelings and views.
 For example, the National Institute for Health and Care Excellence (5) recommended that 'All health and social care professionals providing care and support for adults with autism should:

 One study found that some support staff in some care settings can make assumptions about the people they care for.
 This could stop them from understanding their views and wishes (6).
-When this happens, people with autism could potentially be subjected to abuse.
+When this happens, people on the autism spectrum could potentially be subjected to abuse.
 The Winterbourne View scandal is an example of what can happen when this is allowed to continue (7).

 Some people on the autism spectrum lack the capacity to consent to interventions.
 However, they still have the right to be protected from interventions which are painful, hazardous or unduly distressing.
 That right is enshrined in various pieces of legislation such as the Age of Legal Capacity (Scotland) Act (1991), the Children Act (1989), the Mental Capacity Act (2005) and the Mental Health Act (1983) (8, 9).